Killing of David Ben Avraham: Killing

 According to available CCTV and bodycam footage reported on by The Times of Israel, Ben Avraham exited a Palestinian taxi on the morning of 21 March 2024 at a bus station near the settlement of Elazar in the Israeli-occupied West Bank.
-A reservist of the Israel Defence Forces (IDF) then approached him and a confrontation ensued between the two.
+A reservist of the Israel Defense Forces (IDF) then approached him and a confrontation ensued between the two.
 During the exchange, the reservist did not appear to believe that Ben Avraham was Jewish.
 Ben Avraham reached for his bag and was stopped by the reservist who said, "Touch that and I'll kill you, do you understand me?"
 The reservist then ordered Ben Avraham to raise his hands and not move.
 Ben Avraham placed his hands on his head, then lowered them again before he was shot.

 Soldiers became suspicious when Ben Avraham got off at a bus stop that Palestinians did not typically use, and when a knife was found in Ben Avraham's bag.
 Noam Arnon, a friend of Ben Avraham’s and a Hebron spokesperson, said that Ben Avraham carried the knife in his bag for self-defense.

 The IDF opened an investigation into what it called a "grave incident".
 The reservist's attorneys opined that "we do not doubt that the investigation will clarify the chain of events and the case [of David Ben Avraham] will end with an additional excellence award awarded to the soldier".
 The attorneys also said that the soldier "recently was honored for his bravery in thwarting the ramming attack that took place about three weeks ago in Gush Etzion."
 Israeli law does not allow use of lethal force in cases where an arrest is easily achievable.